Chris D.: Film

 Desjardins has acted in a number of films, both independent and big budget.
 In 1987, he had a small role in the Orion film No Way Out alongside Kevin Costner and Gene Hackman as an assassin.
-The same year, Desjardins played a role in Border Radio, an independent film that was later released as part of the Criterion Collection.
-In Border Radio, Desjardins plays a musician who struggles with the consequences of a robbery.
+The same year, Desjardins appeared in Border Radio, an independent film that was later released as part of the Criterion Collection, as a musician who struggles with the consequences of a robbery.

 In 2002, Desjardins wrote and directed his first feature film, I Pass For Human, which was produced and edited by Lynne Margulies.
 It was released in theaters in March 2004 and on DVD in October 2006.
 Desjardins had been attempting to produce the film since the 1980s under the original title "Hell's Belle".

 He worked in the programming department of the American Cinematheque in Los Angeles from 1999, and was a programmer there from January 2006 until August 1, 2009.

 He teaches film studies in California and also provided DVD commentary for several films.